 July 30

 Should have known.
-I fork over thousand of hard-earned dollars to retain a divorce lawyer, and no sooner does the check clear than he gaslights the bejezus out of me.
+I fork over thousands of hard-earned dollars to retain a divorce lawyer, and no sooner does the check clear than he gaslights the bejezus out of me.
 I was leaning provocatively across his desk.
 “Wayne,” I said, “I find your knowledge of the state’s legal statutes so… tantalizing.”
 I wore a low-cut dress and flicked my eyelashes at him.
 I thought some bonus action might convince him to lower his hourly.
 But Wayne escaped my seductive gaze and went gaslighting around the room, lecturing me in a professional tone about inappropriateness and other legalese.
 Lately it’s like Disney is releasing a new prequel in the Gas Light Wars series every week!

 Aug 1